 11-392.
-Coordinated reentry planning services programs; cross-system recidivism tracking database; planning committee
+Coordinated reentry planning services programs; cross-system recidivism tracking database; planning committee; annual report

 A. A county may establish a coordinated reentry planning services program within a county jail for the purpose of screening and assessing persons who are booked into a county jail and connecting those persons with behavioral health and substance use disorder treatment providers at the earliest possible stage in the criminal justice process.